-• Assurance that the business complying with policy requirements is managed through control validation and assurance procedures which assess the effectiveness of the standard controls
+Assurance that the business complying with policy requirements is managed through control validation and assurance procedures which assess the effectiveness of the standard controls

 - Policies are subject to regular review in line with materiality, led by the line 1 owner and supported by the Risk Function.
-Any change is subject to review, challenge and agreement from the Board Risk Committee before formal approval from the Board - Policy owners must ensure that the minimum requirements defined in the policies are in place across business functions to meet the requirements of the policy - Requests for variation, risk acceptance and/or remediation plans agreed must follow the policy management lifecycle
+Any major change is subject to review, challenge and agreement from the Board Risk Committee before formal approval from the Board.
+Minor changes are communicated to the BRC and Board for noting.
+Whether a change to a policy is major or minor is determined by RSA Group. - Policy owners must ensure that the minimum requirements defined in the policies are in place across business functions to meet the requirements of the policy - Requests for variation, risk acceptance and/or remediation plans agreed must follow the policy management lifecycle